loda-lang/loda-programs/programs/oeis/list2.md

 * [A293727](http://oeis.org/A293727) ([L14 program](293/A293727.asm)): Numbers n such that c(n,0) < c(n,1), where c(n,d) = number of d's in the first n digits of the base-2 expansion of sqrt(2).
 * [A293754](http://oeis.org/A293754) ([L06 program](293/A293754.asm)): Numbers n such that c(n,0) < c(n,1), where c(n,d) = number of d's in the first n digits of the base-2 expansion of tau (the golden ratio, (1+sqrt(5))/2)).
 * [A293990](http://oeis.org/A293990) ([L06 program](293/A293990.asm)): a(n) = (3*n + ((n-2) mod 4))/2.
+* [A294023](http://oeis.org/A294023) ([L45 program](294/A294023.asm)): Sum of the differences of the larger and smaller parts in the partitions of n into two parts with the smaller part prime.
 * [A294070](http://oeis.org/A294070) ([L06 program](294/A294070.asm)): a(n) = (1/4)*(n^2 - 2*n)^2 + (9/4)*(n^2 - 2*n) + 6.
 * [A294116](http://oeis.org/A294116) ([L11 program](294/A294116.asm)): Fibonacci sequence beginning 2, 21.
 * [A294129](http://oeis.org/A294129) ([L27 program](294/A294129.asm)): Numbers n for which exactly one length minimal language exists having exactly n nonempty words over a countably infinite alphabet such that within each prefix of a word every letter of the alphabet is at least as frequent as the subsequent alphabet letter.